Kotlin/dataframe/docs/StardustDocs/topics/collectionsInterop.md

 <!---END-->

-### Converting columns with objects instances to ColumnGroup
+### Converting columns with object instances to ColumnGroup

 [unfold](unfold.md) can be used as [`toDataFrame()`](createDataFrame.md#todataframe) analogue for specific columns inside existing dataframes